Enbridge violated the easement that allows it to use the Great Lakes for its pipeline in several ways (watch video).

 See the short film "Oil & Water" which exposes the problem

 many of our sparkling inland lakes.
-Line 5 is 30 inches in diameter, except when crossing the Straits of Mackinac, where it splits into two 20-inch pipes that lie about 1,000 feet apart.
-Construction was completed in 1953, and the twin pipelines under the Straits now carry approximately 540,000 barrels, or 22.7 million gallons, of oil and natural gas liquids per day.
+Line 5 is 30 inches in diameter, except when crossing the Straits of Mackinac, where it splits into two 20-inch pipes about 1,000 feet apart.
+Construction was completed in 1953.
+The twin pipelines under the Straits now carry approximately 540,000 barrels, or 22.7 million gallons, of oil and natural gas liquids daily.

-In addition to Line 5, the Enbridge Lakehead system includes other pipelines that move through petroleum products across the Great Lakes region.
-This system of pipelines is the primary transporter of crude oil from western Canada to the United States, with approximately 4,700 miles of pipe and 60 pumping stations serving all the major refineries in the Great Lakes, Midwest, and Ontario.
+In addition to Line 5, the Enbridge Lakehead system includes other pipelines moving petroleum products across the Great Lakes region.
+This pipeline system is the primary transporter of crude oil from western Canada to the United States, with approximately 4,700 miles of pipe and 60 pumping stations serving all the major refineries in the Great Lakes, Midwest, and Ontario.
 In recent years, as the production of tar sands oil in Canada and crude oil in North Dakota has exploded, there has been a dramatic increase in the number of new pipelines proposed to carry this fuel to refineries and coastal export terminals.

 WHAT IT CARRIES & WHERE IT GOES

-Line 5 carries synthetic crude oil and natural gas liquids from Superior, Wisconsin.
+Line 5 carries synthetic crude oil and natural gas liquids from Superior, Wisconsin, to Sarnia, Ontario.
 The sources are tar sands bitumen from Canada, refined to a “light” oil or “high sour.”
 Enbridge states that “heavy” diluted bitumen, a less refined and more corrosive product released into the Kalamazoo River in 2010, does not currently run through Line 5.
 This pipeline may also carry crude oil that originated in the Bakken oil fields of North Dakota.

 Line 5 terminates in Sarnia, Canada, across the St. Clair River from Marysville, Michigan.
 The pipeline was bored or tunneled just below the river bed.
 In 2010, adjoining Line 6B was replaced under the St. Clair River after it was found to have a dent.
 Sarnia, Ontario, has many refineries that produce gasoline and other commercial petroleum products.
 In short, much of the oil transported through Line 5 originates in western Canada, is shipped through Michigan and the Great Lakes, and refined in Canada for markets back in Canada and overseas.